mbdavid/LiteDB/README.md

 Collection contains all method to manipulate documents:

 * `Insert` - Insert a new document
-* `FindById` , `FindOne` or `Find` - Find a document using Query object or LINQ expression.
-At this point, only simple LINQ are supported - attribute on left, value on right side.
+* `FindById` , `FindOne` or `Find` - Find a document using `Query` object or Linq expression.
+At this point, only simple Linq are supported - attribute on left, value on right side.
 * `Update` - Update a document
-* `Delete` - Delete a document id or using a query
+* `Delete` - Delete a document using document Id or using a Query
 * `Include` - Use include to populate properties based on others collections
 * `EnsureIndex` - Create a index if not exists.
 All queries must have a index.